Emerging Community Leaders

 We hold our core ECL program events from 4:30pm - 6:00pm.

-There isn't one best time for everyone, but over the past 18 years, we've found the late afternoon slot allows us to get the best community speakers - and get you back home for dinner or other evening commitments.
+The late afternoon allows us to get the best community speakers - and get you back home for dinner or other evening commitments!

-If you need to ask your supervisor for leave time to participate in ECL, we have letters of endorsement for the program from several top local CEOs - just ask!
+If you need to request leave time from your supervisor to participate in ECL, we can provide letters of endorsement for the program from several top local CEOs.

 ECL @ Illinois events are held over the noon hour on campus.